Myddleware/myddleware/docs/basic_usage.md

 ## Connectors

+*This section is still under construction*

 ## Rules

 ### Creating your first rule

 Rules are at the core of how Myddleware works.
 You can create as many as you want and as many as you need.

 A rule is basically a job which sends your data from a module to another module.
 It’s just like transfering something from a box to another, with all the changes it implicates if the first box is square and the second is a circle.
-The transfer is a copy, so none of your data will be erased.
+The transfer is a copy, so no data can be erased.

 To create a rule, log in to your Myddleware instance then click on **Rules** then **Creation** in the navbar.